 Local Schools, Local Decisions – at a glance

-Local Schools, Local Decisions gives NSW public schools more authority and flexibility to decide how best to meet their students’ needs.
+Local Schools, Local Decisions gave NSW public schools more authority and flexibility to decide how best to meet their students’ needs.

-Local Schools, Local Decisions is an education reform that places students at the centre of school decision making.
-It gives principals and their school communities a greater say over how they allocate and use their available resources to best meet the needs of their students.
+Local Schools, Local Decisions was an education reform that placed students at the centre of school decision making.
+It gave principals and their school communities a greater say over how they allocate and use their available resources to best meet the needs of their students.